27 Facts about Cardiff that Might Surprise You

 10. Cardiff is also known as the City of Arcades.
 It has the biggest concentration of Victorian, Edwardian and modern-day indoor shopping arcades in Britain.

-11. Millennium Stadium has one of the largest sliding roofs in the world and is the second-largest stadium in the world with a fully retractable roof.
+11. Principality Millenium Stadium has one of the largest sliding roofs in the world and is the second-largest stadium in the world with a fully retractable roof.
 It also currently uses falcons to scare off pigeons and small birds.

 12. St David’s Centre is one of the largest shopping centres in the UK.